If you’re thinking about buying a new pair of sunglasses, you’re already well aware of the many, many options you have.

 Of course, we like to think we’ve made the decision easy, but not everyone likes affordable, durable sunglasses that also look great.

-Nonetheless, even if you insist on buying ugly, overpriced sunglasses that will break the first time you set them down wrong, we insist you at least make sure they have polarized lenses.
+Nonetheless, even if you insist on buying ugly, overpriced shades that will break the first time you set them down wrong, we insist you at least make sure they're polarized sunglasses.

 How Polarized Sunglasses Work

 Before we talk about how polarized sunglasses work, we need to quickly cover how sunlight works.
 We promise to make it painless.
 We’ve even included a cute dog video.

 It turns out that light emanating from a gigantic dying star that has been exploding for billions of years is actually quite erratic.
 Who knew?
 So, although we tend to think of light waves moving in straight lines, they’re actually vibrating all over the place.

 Imagine them like the wiffle balls in this video featuring competitive wiffleball throwers (you’re learning all kinds of things today):

 The ball is headed in one direction, but man does it move around before it gets there.